 I studied computer science and mathematics at the Santa Fe Community College in NM.
 During this time, I taught myself enough Haskell to write most of a simple compiler for Haskell’s intermediate language Core.
 I’d tutor fellow students in my Python course.
 I volunteered as a generalist technician, repairman, and software person at Computer Charity, Inc. in Santa Fe.
-My grades meant I qualified for the Phi Theta Kappa honor society’s scholarship which allowed me to attend a four-year university.
+My grades meant I qualified for the Phi Theta Kappa honor society’s merit scholarship which allowed me to attend a four-year university.

-I studied computer science and mathematics from many excellent professors at the majestic New Mexico Institute of Mining and Technology (NMT) where I graduated with high honors (GPA 3.5) in three and a half years.
+I studied computer science and mathematics from many excellent professors at the majestic New Mexico Institute of Mining and Technology (NMT) where I graduated with high honors (GPA 3.5/4.0) in three and a half years.
 During this time, I sustained the New Mexico’s Legislative Lottery (merit) Scholarship and the aforementioned Phi Theta Kappa merit scholarship.

 I worked as a research assistant at NMT.
-I built an attendance taking Android and iOS app in Qt.
+I built an attendance taking Android and iOS app in Qt (C++ and QML).
 My team and I presented a user study at the Society for Information Technology & Teacher Education International Conference (SITE) 2017.
 I worked as a tutor and grader for numerous programming courses, including an introductory Python course and an introductory object-oriented programming course that uses Java.
 I wrote the bulk of the Python course’s lab material.

 My hobbies and interests are varied: keeping up-to-date on infosec, tech, science, ecological, and geopolitical news; reading sci-fi, literature, and historical books in Spanish and English; cycling; hiking; camping; language learning; programming for personal projects; using Linux OSs; building tools for using Linux OSs; spray painting; watching drag queens; and traveling.
 I’m an avid user of the Pocket bookmarking platform.